surfranch/TelegramShillBot/README.md

 This project is free to everyone (except those wankers), and expect more kick ass projects soon!

-You can ask us questions in: https://t.me/surfranch1
+You can ask us questions via Telegram: https://t.me/joinchat/Sp3ACd_CTKA0MWIx

 ## <span style="color:red">WARNING</span> ##
 This can cause your account to be rate limited and even banned if you shill too often.
 A safe `wait_interval` is typically around 900 seconds.